- Course Number:

 Intended Outcomes for the course

-Use an understanding of stylistic differences in beginning repertory to accurately interpret vocal
+- Use an understanding of stylistic differences in beginning repertory to accurately interpret vocal music in performance.

 Outcome Assessment Strategies